dgrnbrg/riemann-enhancements/README.md

 Implement enough of Graphite's API to support (graphitus)[https://github.com/erezmazor/graphitus].

-Clean up all the println/comments.

 The current version only can handle up to a million metrics due to Datomic design decisions.
 By implementing DB sharding, we could scale to many million of metrics and improve write parallelism.
-This *does not* affect the number of metrics storable.
+This *does not* affect the number of metric events storable.

 There's no way to purge old data.